Omaramo97/To-do-List/README.md

 * User is able to add any goals to their list

-* User is able to delete the item from the list once, they no longer need it
+* User is able to delete the item from the list once they no longer need it